-SAP will have to convince users that that there's an unmistakable business case for running its Business Suite software on the SAP HANA in-memory database if they truly want the new platform to succeed, according to a group of
+SAP will have to convince users that that there's an unmistakable business case for running its Business Suite software on the SAP HANA in-memory database if they truly want the new platform to succeed, according to a group of experts and customers.

 SAP yesterday announced the immediate availability of the SAP Business Suite software that runs on HANA, in a global announcement and press conference held in Palo Alto, Calif., New York and Frankfurt.
 Experts say the success of the platform will likely depend on SAP's ability to convince business people that the reasons for using Business Suite on HANA go beyond speed and flexibility.

 "One of SAP's challenges is going to be explaining to businesspeople how this is going to help them, as opposed to IT people, who are mostly interested in speed," said Jon Reed, an independent SAP analyst and head of JonERP.com.
 "A business group may be able to report faster, but it is it worth the money to make the transition to HANA?"

 Reed added that SAP considers the new platform a real breakthrough in the ERP marketplace.
 "It fulfills [SAP co-founder and chairman of the board] Hasso Plattner's vision of handling [online analytical processing, or OLAP, and online transactional processing, or OLTP], breaking down the division of analytics and transactional systems," he said.
 "This is his grand vision."

 Making the business case for the Business Suite on SAP HANA

 During the announcement, Plattner emphasized that forward-looking companies would know what to do with faster performance.

 "When companies say, 'What do we do with all this speed?'
 I provokingly say, … 'If you don't know, then HANA's probably not right for you,'" Plattner told the audience.
 "But there are many companies that have been waiting for years that we could provide something like this.
 These companies will be on a winning path."